This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Conducting a Soil Test

-Grab a home test kit to check nutrient levels and detect deficiencies.
+Grab a home test kit to check these five things:

 Applying Soil Amendments

-After soil testing, you’ll want to boost your soil with necessary nutrients.
+After soil testing, you’ll want to boost those bad boys with some much-needed nutrients.

 Planting Cover Crops

-Cover crop benefits include improving soil health and protecting from harsh winter weather.
+This gives them time to work their magic, boosting soil health and protecting your beds from harsh winter weather.

 Growing Winter Greens in Raised Beds

-Growing winter greens in raised beds extends your harvest well into colder months.
+Growing winter greens in raised beds is your ticket to farm-fresh produce all season.

 Choosing The Right Winter Greens